dvidelabs/flatcc/doc/binary-format.md

 not handle struct roots can avoid trying to read the root as a table.

 For futher variations of the format, a format identifier can be inserted in front of the namespace when generating the hash.
-There is nor formal approach to this, but as an example, lets say we keep `uoffset_t` unchanged have `voffset_t` reduced to only a single byte and name this ExampleBuffers.
+There is no formal approach to this, but as an example, lets say we keep `uoffset_t` unchanged have `voffset_t` reduced to only a single byte and name this ExampleBuffers.
 We then add a prefix to the name such as "eb:":